Assistant Professor

 Phone: 416-978-4628

 I received my Ph.D.'s degree in May.
-2020 from the Institute for Software Research, School of Computer Science at Carnegie Mellon University.
+2020 from the Institute for Software Research, now called Software and Societal Systems Department (S3D), School of Computer Science at Carnegie Mellon University.
 I am very fortunate to work with my advisor Professor Christian Kästner, and my ‘informal’ advisor and collaborator Professor Bogdan Vasilescu.
-I received my Master's degree in Software Enigneering from Peking University in 2014, and my Bachelor's degree in Software Engineering from Xi'an Jiaotong University in 2011.
+I received my Master's degree from Peking University, and my Bachelor's degree from Xi'an Jiaotong University.

 ...